CLUB HISTORY

 The Church Institute

-A contemporary of Baker at the Church Institute was Henry Spencer Fielder (1875-1954).
-Fielder’s association with the Church Institute began as a young man in the 1890s.
-He was a beneficiary of Baker’s institute and, by his mid-twenties, was a keen singer and boxer, swimmer and diver – it was called “fancy diving”, at that time.
-Fielder was a prominent member of the Church Institute Swimming Club, which was the oldest sports club in the borough, founded by Baker in 1879.
-The club was renamed Stute S.C. in 1930, borrowing from the club battle-cry, “Play up, ‘Stutes!”.
-By 1913, Fielder was one of three vice-presidents of the swimming club, with Baker himself serving as president.
+A contemporary of Baker, and a beneficiary of his Institute from youth, was Henry Spencer Fielder (1875-1954).
+In his twenties, Fielder played cricket and football, boxed, sang, swam and dived for the Institute – it was called “fancy diving”, at that time.
+He was a prominent member of the Church Institute Swimming Club, founded by Baker in 1879.
+It was the oldest sports club in the borough, and renamed Stute S.C. in 1930, borrowing from the Institute battle-cry, “Play up, ‘Stutes!”.
+By 1913, Fielder was one of three vice-presidents of the club, with Baker himself serving as president.
+Fielder was also a long-standing club secretary of the Church Institute Badminton Club, which existed as early as 1911.

 The Church Institute B.C.